Tom123454321876/AI-Projects/README.md

 # AI-Projects

 A curated portfolio of my AI and machine learning work.
-This repository serves as an index — each section below links to a separate project repository with full code, data, and documentation.
+This repository serves as an index.
+Each section below links to a separate project repository with full code, data, and documentation.

 ---